Friday, June 8, 2018

 b) Closing prayer:

 On earth, the knowledge we can have of God is divine silence.
-Through the lectio divina our thirst for the Word is not quenched but is made more acute.
-St. Augustine said: «You find him only to seek him more avidly».
+Through Lectio Divina our thirst for the Word is not quenched but is made more acute.
+St. Augustine said, “You find Him only to seek Him more avidly.”
 When a heart is seduced by the Word, it feels as if it were dying if the encounter were to be deferred.
-This is what Teresa of Avila experienced: «Muero por que no muero» (I die because I do no die).
-To initiate this moment of contemplation, I would like to quote three sayings of Blessed Elisabeth of the Trinity.
+This is what Teresa of Avila experienced: “Muero porque no muero” (I die because I do not die).
+To initiate this moment of contemplation, I would like to quote three sayings of Blessed Elizabeth of the Trinity.
 They are taken from a part entitled “ a hymn” to suffering, but we must not think that suffering was the Absolute in her life.
-Rather she says that we are called to “enter into the joy of the Lord”.
-The first thought is: «Suffering is such a great thing, such a divine thing!
+Rather she says that we are called to “enter into the joy of the Lord.”
+The first thought is this: “Suffering is such a great thing, such a divine thing!
 It seems to me that if the Blessed in heaven could envy us one thing, they would envy us this treasure.
-It is such a powerful lever on the heart of the good God!» (Letter to Mrs. Angles, 14 August 1904).
-The second thought is: «Suffering is a string that produces even sweeter sounds and she (the soul) likes to make it its instrument to move more deliciously the heart of God» (Retreat on How to find heaven on earth).
-The last thought is: «Nothing moves God’s heart like suffering.
+It is such a powerful lever on the heart of the good God!”
+(Letter to Mrs. Angles, 14 August 1904).
+The second thought: “Suffering is a string that produces even sweeter sounds and she (the soul) likes to make it her instrument to move more deliciously the heart of God.”
+(Retreat on How to find heaven on earth).
+The last thought: «Nothing moves God’s heart like suffering.
 If we cannot desire or go to meet it, then at least we can accept the trials that God sends us.
-The more he loves a soul, the more he makes it suffer» (Diary, 17 March 1889).
-Why is it that Blessed Elisabeth of the Trinity sees in suffering «such a great thing, such a divine thing that moves the heart of God?» Because it is the road taken by Christ.
+The more He loves a soul, the more He makes it suffer.”
+(Diary, 17 March 1889).
+Why is it that Blessed Elizabeth of the Trinity sees in suffering “such a great thing, such a divine thing that moves the heart of God?”
+It is the road taken by Christ.
 Christ’s Pasch, passion and death on the one hand and resurrection on the other are one as are concave and convex.